 King Le Thai To’s Temple

 Another thing to do in Hanoi is to visit King Le Thai To’s Temple.
 It is a monumental place for a national hero in Vietnam, Le Loi, who later became King Le Thai To.
-He is the leader of the resistance who fought against the invaders in the year 1500s.
+He is the leader of the resistance who fought against the invaders in the year the 1500s.
 You can find King Le Thai To’s Temple in the west of Hoan Kiem Lake.

 Your visit to King Le Thai To’s temple would not take long as you could explore the whole site in less than 10 minutes.
 But, it could be an excellent place to sit, relax and enjoy the peacefulness of the surroundings.
 The monument exhibits good architectural design for great photo opportunities.

 There is no fee to enter the monument.
-Feel free to sit around with the garden and observe the place in silence.
+Feel free to sit around in the garden and observe the place in silence.
 There is a musical performance that you can watch for free in front of the temple on weekend nights.

 Hanoi Opera House